 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Cactus Search"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the cactus-search.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the cactus-search.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.